samcursive/basic-calculator/README.md

 # Basic Calculator.

 The First of many Web Development Projects anyone will ever do.
+Feel free to use this however, just make sure to credit me if you use/learn from any of my code.

 File Structure:
 Repo
  - HTML File.
  - CSS File.
  - JS File.

 Author's Thoughts: